Tips on teaching, technique, practicing and more from members of the FLUTE listserv. Used with permission.

 Combining pitch and rhythmic notation:

-Use SmartMusic to reinforce visual tracking and internalization of pulse.
+Use SmartMusic to reinforce visual tracking and internalization of

 Pitch notation:

-Limit the amount of visual information.
-Start with two lines.
-The top line will be "B", the space in between will be "A", and the bottom
+top line will be "B", the space in between will be "A", and the

 my references.)